ssp5zone/ibm-sametime-chatbot/README.md

 ## Build

 1. Clone or Download the repo.
-2. Build using the library files provided in `lib` folder.
+2. Add the library files provided in `lib` folder.
+3. Update all the file path locations to your local directory locations.
+4. Build with the starting point as `Amber.java`.

 ## Run